remimikalsen/theawesomegarage/docker/example-docker-setup/readme.md

 Note!
 If you already have a script-security section, place up and down in that section Note2!
 If you already have up and down definitions, comment the old ones out and use the aforementioned definitions.

-### Owncloud sync fails and client reports 413 Request Entity Too Large
-This happens because the official Owncloud docker image is set up to accept file uploads of 20G.
-However, Nginx will by defauly only allow body sizes (uploads/downloads) of 2M.
-The best way to resolve this is to specify to Nginx that Owncloud needs bigger body sizes.
-You can do this by adding a file to the /etc/nginx/vhost.d/ directory, named after the vhost Owncloud runs on.
-In theawesomegarage, this is fixed by renaming a single pre-defined file:
-- On the host, read and rename the following file according to your vhost setup:
-  - ~/my-docker-data/nginx/vhost.d/my.vhost.com

-Note!
+Note 3!
 If you need to specify other Nginx-configurations per vhost, this is the easiest way to go about it.
 Restart the nginx-container after making changes.